-Foster is a neighborhood school and over 70 percent of the students in the duel language program are from the neighborhood.
+Foster is a neighborhood school and over 70 percent of the students in the dual language program are from the neighborhood.
 The school also runs a 30-50 student wait-list for this program.

-Foster Elementary Principal Leigh Hiester said that in 2003 the idea was presented to her to start the duel language program and at that time it was selling a dream.
+Foster Elementary Principal Leigh Hiester said that in 2003 the idea was presented to her to start the dual language program and at that time it was selling a dream.

 “I was telling people what it was going to be and they didn’t have anything to compare it to and they believed in it,” Hiester said, adding that now two-thirds of the school is in the program.
 “Now our parents are saying we want another dream.”

 When the district was implementing the move of sixth grade students to middle schools in the spring of 2017, Foster families requested that the school be able to keep their sixth-graders because of the duel language program.
 The Jeffco board of education agreed.

 There is currently no formal middle school program for two-way dual language education in Jeffco, therefore, the parents and students are now asking to extend this program to seventh and eighth grades, as a sustainable way to extend two-way dual language education into middle school.

 According to Hiester, over 40 percent of Foster’s sixth grade dual language students attend schools out of district when they matriculate out of Foster.

 Hiester believes that adding the additional grades will also promote the Jeffco Seal of Biliteracy — an award given to recognize students who have studied and attained proficiency in two or more languages by high school graduation.